Trees for Irulas

 Tree Species

 In this tree plantation project, tree species have been carefully chosen to maximise benefits for the Irula tribe, focusing on their nutritional value and medicinal properties.
-The species include Guava (Psidium guajava), Indian gooseberry (Emblica afficinalies), Java plim (Syzium cumini), Almond (Prunus dulcis), Manila Tamarind (Pithecellobium dulce), Arjuna tree (Terminalia arjuna), Indian tulip tree (Thespesia populnea), Indian elm tree (Holoptela integrifolia), Pongamia pinnata (Pungamia glamra), Neem tree (Azardichta indica), Gamhar (Gmelina arborea) and Teak tree (Tectona grandis).
+The species include Guava (Psidium guajava), Indian gooseberry (Emblica officinalies), Java plim (Syzygium cumini), Almond (Prunus dulcis), Manila Tamarind (Pithecellobium dulce), Arjuna tree (Terminalia arjuna), Indian tulip tree (Thespesia populnea), Indian elm tree (Holoptela integrifolia), Karanj (Pongamia pinnata), Neem tree (Azadirachta indica), Gamhar (Gmelina arborea) and Teak tree (Tectona grandis).

 The roots of trees act as a tonic and laxative, the flowers are utilised in treating conditions such as leprosy and skin diseases, the fruits are not only edible but also aid in promoting hair growth and treating anaemia, and the leaves are valuable as fodder for livestock.